When it comes to pet grooming, achieving a polished and professional look is important, and

 grooming techniques.
 Thinning scissors are invaluable when it comes to achieving the precise

 look required by certain breeds.
-For example, in grooming a Schnauzer, thinning scissors are
+For example, in grooming a Schnauzer, thinning trimmers are

 styles of breeds such as Poodles, Cockers Spaniels, or Bichon Frises.